k-shimari/nod4j/README.md

 1. This interactive view can filter the value based on the execution order of each instruction by setting the start and/or end point.
 1. You can check filter information at `TIMESTAMP FILTER` and delete filters by clicking buttons.
 1. If no values are contained in the variable during the filtered period, the highlighting of the variable is turned off.

+## Limitation
+  * This tool cannot get following variables in current implementation.
+    * Method actual arguments
+    * Method return value at caller method
+    * Related to some kinds of operand
+      * ++, +=, --, -=
+    * multiple lines expression